 Outside Sowing: After the last frost with soil temperatures above 75ºF.
 Sow 2-3” apart.
 Planting in soil under 70ºF results in poor germination.

 How much does a packet plant:15-20 foot single row

 Harvest:When beans are plump and fill out the pods

 Tips: Lima beans need to grow in higher temperatures than bush beans.
 Cool summer temperatures result in low yields.
 Grow in light, well-drained soil, provide adequate, even moisture, especially at flowering time.
 Dry soil can result in low yields and fibrous pods.
-Do not over-fertilize with nitrogen which results in a surplus of foliage and low, delayed pod growth.
+Do not over-fertilize Henderson Bush Lima Bean with nitrogen, which results in a surplus of foliage and low, delayed pod growth.